Updated August 2019

 5 interesting items of adornment from yesteryear

 The supernatural played a very large role in the life of the Berber people of Morocco – and still does today.
 It was not enough to just wear jewellery for adornment, rather an amulet was often attached as a symbol of protection against any evil forces which might try to influence or bring illness to the wearer.
 The amulet was inextricably linked to the religious beliefs of the people and to their culture.
 Often, the amulet could be opened and inside would be stored tiny documents citing the Qur’an.
-One type of popular amulet is a herz.
-These were often worn by Jewish women in the Anti-Atlas as the centrepiece of their fibula.
+One popular type of amulet is the hirz (Arabic for amulet).
+These box-type amulets were often worn by Jewish women in the Anti-Atlas as the centrepiece of their fibula.
 They were usually very ornate, decorated with green and yellow enamel, representing nature/life and sunshine, and containing within sacred texts or substances to protect the wearer and ward off all perceived supernatural forces, danger or disease.

 Although technically another type of amulet, the khamsa is a unique item that is often worn as a pendant or larger versions are used in house decoration.
 Since pre-Islamic times, Jews, Carthaginians and Romans all saw the khamsa as having the power to avert evil.
 However, Islam adopted the symbol and gave it the name ‘Hand of Fatima’ in honour of the prophet’s daughter.
 The word khamsa means ‘five’ in the Arabic language and the symbol of the open hand with its five fingers is said to represent the five pillars of Islam: profession of faith, obligatory prayer, almsgiving, fasting during Ramadan and pilgrimage to Mecca.
 The Jews saw the symbol as a reminder to all to praise God with all 5 senses.
 Wearing this symbol as jewellery has increased in popularity through time, even being seen worn recently by Western popstars such as Beyonce, albeit in a more dainty and modern form.
 In rural Morocco the khamsa was usually made of solid silver with added filigree and enamel work, often also bearing motifs such as flowers, animals, scorpions, birds, daggers or ‘the evil eye’, each symbol reinforcing the power of protection of the amulet.